-"Are detox diets safe?
+"Are detox diets safe?"

 Several of my girlfriends are going on 'detox' diets, and it seems to me like they're just not eating very hearty foods ? lots of rice and bland vegetables.
 Is this safe?
 Is It a good idea?

 In general, detox diets are not recommended.
 Firstly, they may not be safe.
 Our bodies are complex systems that require sufficient amounts of minerals, vitamins, carbohydrates, proteins and fluid.
 These detox diets often involve limiting one or all of these.
 This is not healthy.
 Long term effects can be truly detrimental...some people actually prevent with signs of starvation after these diets.
 The other major problem with detox diets are they don't work.
 When one looks at the extended data from the studied diets--people tend to lose weight at three and six months but at one year and further out the weight loss is gone.
 This highlights an obvious point--these diets are not sustainable.
 As easy as it is to say---there is no magic to losing weight.
 A sensible, portion-controlled diet and exercise are the best strategies.
 Talk to your doctor before starting any radical diet.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.